-- 5.1.1 Hackney Carriage Fares, set by the Council, are a maximum and can be negotiated downwards by the hirer.
-Swale Borough Council considers it good practice to review the fare scales at regular intervals and will, therefore, consider the fare scales at a period not exceeding 24 months. - 5.1.2 When determining the level of fares consideration will be given as to what it is reasonable to expect the travelling public to pay as well as the need to give drivers an incentive to provide a cost-effective service at the times it is needed. - 5.1.3 Fares can be negotiated prior to the commencement of the journey in both private hire vehicles and hackney carriages. - 5.1.4 One of the main complaints relating to hackney carriages concerns overcharging.
+- 5.1.3 Hackney Carriage Fares, set by the Council, are a maximum and can be negotiated downwards by the hirer.
+Fares can be negotiated prior to the commencement of the journey in both private hire vehicles and hackney carriages. - 5.1.4 One of the main complaints relating to hackney carriages concerns overcharging.
 To protect the fare paying public from overcharging, as well as to protect the drivers from complaints, Swale Council will operate a simple fare tariff that must be displayed in all hackney carriages. - 5.1.5 In reviewing the fare tariff the Council will consult with the trade and follow the appropriate procedures in the Local Government (Miscellaneous Provisions) Act 1976. - 5.1.6 These regulations in relation to fares do not apply to private hire vehicles. - 5.1.7 A table of authorised fares will be provided to each hackney carriage licence holder, which must be displayed in each vehicle so that it is easily visible to all hirers. - 5.1.8 A hackney carriage driver must, if requested by the passenger, provide a written receipt for the fare paid. - 5.1.9 The Guidance also recognises that there is a case for allowing any hackney carriage operators who wish to do so, to make it clear by advertising that they charge less than the maximum fare.